 Become a natural hustler

 As part of her community campaign Kay created Mums Without Limits which highlights all the amazing things mums can do besides being a mum and still runs this today.
 During her training, Kay approached a bar and organised an event for mums to attend to celebrate her campaign.
 The bar was so impressed by Kay’s campaign they’ve recently got in touch with her to ask if she can manage their social media!
 You can be hustling without even knowing it.

 There’s lot of ways you can you use your personal social media accounts to make networking that little bit easier and find new connections.
 Annika suggests finding when your local twitter hour is on and taking part or joining networking groups on Facebook such as Mumpreneurs, Soulful PR, The Guilty Mothers Club and Doing it for the Kids.

 Follow great examples and learn from them

 Louisa Reynolds recommends finding people who are absolutely smashing it on LinkedIn, following them and learning about what makes them so successful.
 Maybe it’s their amazing profile or the content they share.
 Start replicating what they are doing (or even better, improve on what they’re doing!) and see what difference this makes to your networking.

 Jo Simmons is passionate about gender equality and diversity in the workplace and shows this to her network through the articles she writes and content she shares.
 It’s good to post regularly on your profile to show what your passions and interests are and that you are up to date with industry news.

 We hope these tips help you on your journey to finding #WorkThatWorks.
-You can learn much more about LinkedIn and social networking through our Social Media Management Course and Social Media Marketing: Associate Programme.
+You can learn much more about LinkedIn and social networking through our Advanced Diploma in Social Media Marketing.